AustralianBioCommons/braker/docs/workflows.md

 3. *BLAST*			- a tool to find regions of similiarity between biological sequences.
 4. *EXONERATE* 		- a generic tool for pairwise sequence comparison.
 5. *GENOMETHREADER* - a software tool to compute gene structure predictions.
-6. *PYTHON*			- a general-purpose coding language.
-7. *SAMTOOLS* 		- a suite of programs for interacting with high-throughput sequencing data.
+6. *SAMTOOLS* 		- a suite of programs for interacting with high-throughput sequencing data.

 Documentation structure: